Project60/org.project60.banking/doc/civibanking-getting-started.md

    * "value_propagation" - this section copies the values from the btx namespace to the contribution one.

-Note the ordering of the unintuitive ordering of the parameters!
-This is understood as "copy the value of btx.fin_type_id to contribution.financial_type_id".
+Note the unintuitive order of the parameters!
+This is understood as "copy the value of btx.fin_type_id to contribution.financial_type_id" instead of the usual "assign contribution.financial_type_id to btx.fin_type_id".

 The amount, currency and date are automatically propagated to the contribution namespace.